adegard/markdown-cv/index.md

 ### Summary

 *I am a french Chemical Engineer living in Italy.
-I'm actually working as Business Developer and Sales Engineer to develop industrial solutions for energy effciency and renewables.*
+I'm actually working as Business Developer and Sales Engineer to find new customers and develop industrial solutions for energy effciency and renewables.*

 ### Top skills